- Make a difference. Be supported by passionate, caring palliative specialists

 - Tailored development and a career pathway

-- Full, part time and casual hours available for North Shore and Hibiscus teams
+- Full, part time and casual hours available for our North Shore team

 About the role

 As a Registered Nurse in our Community Palliative Care team you’ll care for patients, families and whānau, visiting them in their homes and providing expert and compassionate nursing care.
-Based at either our Takapuna or Red Beach Hospice sites, and part of the multi-disciplinary team you will:
+Based at our wonderful, newly refurbished Hospice site in Takapuna, you will be part of our skilled and experienced multi-disciplinary team.
+You will:

 - Take pride in delivering holistic care